Fleet Enema (Sodium Phosphates)

 Uses of Fleet:

-- It is used as a laxative to clean out the colon before an exam.
+- It is used to clean out the GI (gastrointestinal) tract.

 What do I need to tell my doctor BEFORE I take Fleet?